mttwhlly/sia/documents/architectural-requirements.md

 # Architectural Requirements

-This is a living document with the architectural requirements of the Simple Integration Application for Paychex (ExpenseWire) interview.
+This is a living document with the architectural requirements of the Simple Integration Application.

 For more information, check out the [Project Spec](./project-spec.md).